UKPLab/sentence-transformers/docs/pretrained_models.md

 - **average_word_embeddings_glove.840B.300d**

-## Image&Text-Models
+## Image & Text-Models
 The following models can embed images and text into a joint vector space.
-See [Image Search](../examples/applications/image-search) for more details how to use it and how to embed images.
+See [Image Search](../examples/applications/image-search/README.md) for more details how to use it and how to embed images.
 - **clip-ViT-B-32** - [OpenAPI CLIP Model](https://github.com/openai/CLIP)